Take a look at our 2027 tentative faculty below. Stay tuned for more! Sign up for our email list to receive updates for the 2027 conference.

 R.G.
 Evans

-R.G.
-Evans is a singer-songwriter, poet and fiction writer.
-The 2025 recipient of an Individual Artist Fellowship from the New Jersey Council on the Arts for his poetry, his books include Overtipping the Ferryman, The Holy Both and Imagine Sisyphus Happy.
-His collections of original songs, Sweet Old Life and Kid Yesterday Calling Tomorrow Man, are available on most streaming platforms.
-He has performed his songs at the Massachusetts Poetry Festival, at the Bridgewater International Poetry Festival, in Los Angeles for RATTLE magazine, at the Smithsonian Institution and all over the state of New Jersey.
+Poet, songwriter, and educator R.G.
+Evans is the author of Overtipping the Ferryman, The Holy Both, and Imagine Sisyphus Happy.
+His albums of original songs, Sweet Old Life, Kid Yesterday Calling Tomorrow Man, and Haunted, are available on most streaming platforms.
 Listen to a song by R.G. and learn more on his website.

 Anndee Hochman